Provisioning

 Five beats from intent to applied.

 A provisioning operation is the unit of work.
-It arrives from an approved request, a direct assignment, a role change, or a revocation, and it carries a typed action, a validated payload, and an idempotency key.
+It arrives from any of a dozen origins — an approved request, a direct assignment, a policy-driven change, a sync observation, a schedule, among others — and it carries a typed action, a validated payload, and an idempotency key.
 Here's what happens next.

 01